Mary Hill Cole

 Gonder Professor of Shakespeare and Renaissance Literature in Performance in the Master of Letters and Fine Arts program at Mary Baldwin, Cohen also is Director of Mission and Co-Founder of American Shakespeare Center.
 The Montgomery, Alabama, native who earned an undergraduate degree at Dartmouth College and a master’s and PhD at Duke University, is a scholar, writer, and editor.
 He has directed 18 of Shakespeare’s plays, including two productions of the playwright’s favorite play Antony and Cleopatra, and the first professional production of Richard III to use a woman in the title role.
-With the reconstructed Globe theatre in London, Cohen runs a summer Shakespeare institute that concentrates on plays in performance.
+With the reconstructed Globe Theatre in London, Cohen runs a summer Shakespeare institute that concentrates on plays in performance.
 He has directed National Endowment for the Humanities institutes on Renaissance staging and performance.
 In June 2014, the Globe Theatre in London presented Cohen the prestigious Sam Wanamaker Award for his “pioneering work in Shakespearean theatre.”
 He is the first American to receive this award.

 Sara Nair James